SAP/jenkins-library/documentation/docs/index.md

 ### The best-practice way: Ready-made pipelines

-**Are you building a standalone SAP Cloud Platform application, an application with the SAP Cloud SDK, or using the SAP Cloud Application Programming Model??<br>**
+**Are you building a standalone SAP Cloud Platform application, an application with the SAP Cloud SDK, or using the SAP Cloud Application Programming Model?<br>**
 Then continue reading about our [general purpose pipeline](stages/introduction/), which supports various technologies and programming languages.

 ### The do-it-yourself way: Build with Library